oslabs-beta/dangoDB/README.md

 Model.updateOne()
 /**
 * @description Updates one document.
 The fields in the updateObject will be set to their respective values.
-* @param document - query used to find document to update
+* @param document - query used to find document to update.
-* @param update - object containing field(s) and values to set them to
+* @param update - object containing field(s) and values to set them to.
 * @param options - [optional]
 * @param callback - [optional]
-* @returns object with properties upsertedId, upsertedCount, matchedCount, modifiedCount */
+* @returns object with properties upsertedId, upsertedCount, matchedCount, modifiedCount.
+*/
 ```